pachyderm/docs-content/latest/run-commands/pachctl_glob_file.md

       --full-timestamps   Return absolute timestamps (as opposed to the default, relative timestamps).
   -h, --help              help for file
   -o, --output string     Output format when --raw is set: "json" or "yaml" (default "json")
-      --project string    Project in which repo is located. (default "openCV") --raw               Disable pretty printing; serialize data structures to an encoding such as json or yaml
+      --project string    Specify the project (by name) where the repo with potential matching file(s) is located. (default "standard-ml-tutorial")
+      --raw               Disable pretty printing; serialize data structures to an encoding such as json or yaml
 ```